 5.8.1 Driveways shall be designed in a manner that evaluates potential impacts on neighboring Lots.

-5.8.2 Maximum driveway grades shall not exceed 5% for the first 20’ from the roadway and shall not exceed 10% grade at any given point per the Telluride Fire District and San Miguel County requirements.
+5.8.2 Maximum driveway grades shall not exceed 5% for the first 20’ from the roadway and shall not exceed 10% grade at any given point per the Telluride Fire District and San Miguel County requirements, unless allowed otherwise by these entities by written authorization.

 5.8.3 Driveway surfaces shall be 16’ wide which shall include 12’ of paving with 2’ shoulders on each side.